 Chupe de Camarones

-In Peru, their shrimp chowder takes on a very different look than these American chowders.
+In Peruvian cuisine, the shrimp chowder takes on a very different look than these American chowders.

 Shrimp chupe was a soup that the indigenous Incas in Peru had been making for ages, but it was when the Spanish settlers introduced eggs and milk into their diet in the early 1800s that chupe de camarones began to evolve into the shrimp chowder that we find in Peru today.